endjin/dotnet-adr/README.md

   - [option 3]
 - Links

+This work is dual-licensed under [MIT](https://opensource.org/licenses/MIT) and [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).
+You can choose between one of them if you use this work.

 ### Merson Pattern
 An adaptation of the [Nygard pattern](#nygard-pattern), by [Paulo Merson](https://github.com/pmerson/ADR-template) which adds the rationale behind the decision.
 It distils the decision record into the following headings: